WhyNot180/GamerBot/README.md

 GamerBot is a bot for the social media platform [Discord](https://discord.com/).
 It uses the [Steam](https://store.steampowered.com/) [internal API](https://github.com/Revadike/InternalSteamWebAPI) to get information on games and users, such as pricing and statistics.

+The bot is still requires major development and is not available for public use yet.
+Please contact @WhyNot180 if you want to invite the bot to your server.

 ## How to Use the Bot

 GamerBot uses commands to provide relevant information.
 You can call a command by typing